jakob-fritz/docu-cicd-teach4/docs/fork_and_deploy.md

 This file is crucial for customizing the functionality and appearance of your Docusaurus site.
 :::

-Modify user name from `ivzhukov` to your user name, feel free to modify `title` and `tagline` as well.
-Once you done with the changes click on `Commit changes` button.
+Modify `organizationName` from `ivzhukov` to your user name, feel free to modify `title` and `tagline` as well.
+Once you're done with the changes click on `Commit changes` button.
 ![Deploy](./img/gh_deploy_010.png)

 Provide meaningful commit message and click on `Commit`.
 ![Deploy](./img/gh_deploy_011.png)

 :::info